zonghaohuang007/ML_data_auditing/README.md

 wget https://www.cs.toronto.edu/~kriz/cifar-100-python.tar.gz
 ```

-### prepare CIFAR10, CIFAR100, TinyImageNet
+### Prepare CIFAR10, CIFAR100, TinyImageNet as dataset dir

-Move your data dir of cifar10, cifar100, tinyimagenet to ./data/cifar10, ./data/cifar100, ./data/tinyimagenet, respectively.
-Their dir should include a train dir and a test dir.
+Move your data of cifar10, cifar100, tinyimagenet to './data/cifar10', './data/cifar100', './data/tinyimagenet', respectively.
+Their dir should include a 'train' dir and a 'test' dir.

 ### To implement and evaluate our proposed framework:
 ```bash